 10 credits overlap with EXPHIL03 – Examen philosophicum

 This course has the form of lectures combined with seminary classes.
 There are a total of 20 lectures, for the most part twice a week for 10 weeks.
 The lectures are open and attendance is voluntary but highly recommended.
 The seminary classes require registration.
 Seminary classes meet every second week, for at total of seven classes.
-Participation in the first five seminary classes is compulsory, and students are expected to participate actively during classes.
+Participation in four out of the first six seminary classes is compulsory, and students are expected to participate actively during classes.

 Compulsory tuition activities

-- Submission and approval of the first of two written assignments
+- Submission and approval of two written assignments

 Approved compulsory tuition activities are prerequisites for being allowed to sit for the final examination.
 In this course, all compulsory activities must be completed and approved the same semester you wish to sit for the exam.
 In the event of illness, the same rules apply as regarding non-attendance at an examination.
-This means that you must submit documentation showing that your illness has prevented you from participation in the activity in question.
-This documentation must be received by the department, IFIKK, not later than three business days after your absence / the deadline for submission of your assignment.
-If you are prevented by illness from handing in an assignment, we also ask you to contact us before the deadline.
+This means that you must submit documentation showing that your illness has prevented you from handing in your assignment.
+This documentation must reach the department, IFIKK, not later than three business days after the deadline for submission of your assignment.
+If you realise that you are prevented handing in an assignment, we also ask you to contact us before the deadline.

-- Final submission of an assignment based on the two written assignments submitted during the semester
+- submit the final version of an assignment based on the second of the two written assignments submitted during the semester